Nuclei-Software/nuclei-linux-sdk/README.md

   If you are familiar with linux and buildroot configuration files, you can directly modify the configuration files located in `conf` folder.

-  * *conf/buildroot_initramfs_ux600_config*: The buildroot configuration for UX600
-  * *conf/buildroot_initramfs_ux600fd_config*: The buildroot configuration for UX600FD
-  * *conf/linux_defconfig*: The linux configuration for UX600 and UX600FD
-  * *conf/nuclei_ux600.dts*: The device tree file for UX600
-  * *conf/nuclei_ux600fd.dts*: The device tree file for UX600FD

   If you modified this files directly and want to take effects, you need to `make clean` first, and regenerate boot images.

   You can also try `make buildroot_initramfs-menuconfig` to get a terminal menuconfig to configure the buildroot packages.

   You can also try `make linux-menuconfig` to get a menuconfig to configure the linux kernel.

+  You can also try `make uboot-menuconfig` to get a menuconfig to configure the uboot.

 * Other possible ways to reduce generated rootfs image size.